-SFMTA, in partnership with SFCTA, BART, and Caltrans, is leading conceptual engineering and service planning work in 2007 for a wide variety of improvements in the station area as proposed in the Balboa Park Station Area Plan.
-Proposition K has contributed funding for part of this study.
-As of December 2007, the RFP is scheduled to be issued in February 2008, with the consultant given Notice to Proceed in April 2008.
+SFMTA, in partnership with BART and Caltrans, is leading conceptual engineering and service planning work in 2007 for a wide variety of improvements in the station area as proposed in the Balboa Park Station Area Plan.
 The conceptual engineering should be completed within two years and will result in a conceptual cost estimate, phasing and funding plan for the station area improvements.
 There will be a focus on designing and implementing short-term improvements while the larger, more complex long-term improvements move through the programmatic EIR process.
-Muni service, operations, and facilities will be improved as part of the process, especially through three focused studies:
+Muni service, operations, and facilities will be improved as part of the process, especially through three focused studies:.

-- Service-planning study focusing on Muni bus and rail routes serving the station, examining possible reconfigurations of those routes and operational changes to facilitate the implementation of elements of the plan, including possible terminal relocations to reduce congestion and increase safety, capacity, and reliability; - Operational and functional analysis of Muni maintenance and storage activities to facilitate a decision on the future use of the Upper Yard site, as informed by analyses already programmed of the Green and Geneva facilities and in relation to the operational and capacity benefits of Metro East light rail vehicle facility; and

-• Site planning studies necessary to support an RFP or RFQ soliciting a developer for the Upper Yard site, assuming a decision is reached to allow development on the Upper Yard site.
+- Service-planning study focusing on Muni bus and rail routes serving the station, examining possible reconfigurations of those routes and operational changes to facilitate the implementation of elements of the plan; - Operational and functional analysis of Muni maintenance and storage activities to facilitate a decision on the future use of the Upper Yard site, as informed by analyses already programmed of the Green and Geneva facilities and in relation to the operational and capacity benefits of Metro East light rail vehicle facility; and - Site planning studies necessary to support an RFP or RFQ soliciting a developer for the Upper Yard site, assuming a decision is reached to allow development on the Upper Yard site.

 Glen Park: SFMTA is also taking the lead on a Glen Park Station Area Plan effort, building on the Draft Glen Park Community Plan.
-SFMTA issued an RFP in August 2007 to select qualified environmental consultant firms to conduct environmental clearance of the plan concepts, and prepare project engineering feasibility analyses for the Glen Park Community Plan Area.
+SFMTA seeks to identify qualified environmental consultant firms to conduct an environmental impact statement and report (EIR/EIS) and select project engineering feasibility analyses and report for the Glen Park Community Plan Area.

-This Station Area Plan is a joint effort of the San Francisco Planning Department Major Environmental Analysis unit (MEA) and SFMTA Planning.
-The Bay Area Rapid Transit District (BART), Caltrans, and DPW will also be core team members.
+This Station Area Plan is a joint effort of the San Francisco Planning Department, Major Environmental Analysis unit (MEA) and SFMTA Planning Division, Long Range Planning group.
+The San Francisco Public Utilities Commission (PUC) and the Bay Area Rapid Transit District (BART) will also be core team members.

 The major transportation infrastructure changes from the Draft Community Plan to be considered involve fixing the three community-identified "problem intersections;" traffic calming and congestion management in coordination with SF and consultant-prepared traffic studies; and creating better transit connections.
-Proposed transportation infrastructure changes include:
+Transportation infrastructure changes include:

-- A new bus loop around the BART station and an accompanying new north entrance enhancing access to Bosworth Street for pedestrians, - Extension of the 35-Eureka Muni line to the BART station, - Updating parking regulations around the neighborhood center to increase the availability of short-term parking for businesses; and - Relaxing the residential parking requirement for new construction.
+- A new bus loop around the BART station and an accompanying new north entrance enhancing access to Bosworth St. for pedestrians, - Extension of the 35-Eureka Muni line to the BART station, - Updating parking regulations around the neighborhood center to increase the availability of short-term parking for businesses; and. - > Relaxing the residential parking requirement for new construction.

 A fully connected bicycle and pedestrian network is also proposed in the Draft Community Plan, as is the establishment of a greenway connection between "downtown" and Glen Canyon.
-Also proposed is a pedestrian bridge connecting the station to the existing Muni J stop.
+Also proposed is extending the Muni 35-Eureka line to the BART station and a pedestrian bridge connecting the station to the existing Muni J stop.
 Longer term goals include turning San Jose Avenue back into an at-grade avenue, and with the seismic upgrade schedule, removing some overpasses while introducing signalized intersections.

-There are two funding sources for this Project: The City's General Fund and a Federal Transit Administration (FTA) Section 5309 Bus and Bus Facilities grant.
+There are two funding sources for this Project: a one-time grant from the City's General Fund and a Federal Transit Administration (FTA) Section 5309 Bus and Bus Facilities grant.

-The Glen Park Station Area Plan and EIR/EIS are expected to be completed in 2009.
+A Request for Proposals from consultants was released in August 2007.
+The Glen Park Station Area Plan and EIR/EIS are expected to be completed in late 2008 or early 2009.